JuliaPluto/HypertextLiteral.jl/README.md

     htl"""Look, Ma, $("<i>automatic escaping</i>")!"""
     #-> HTML{String}("Look, Ma, &lt;i>automatic escaping&lt;/i>!")

+We can nest literal expressions, so long as the outer nesting uses triple quotes.

+    htl"""$( htl"Hello" )"""
+    #-> HTML{String}("Hello")

+We should be able to nest these arbitrarily deep.
+Perhaps this is something we can fix...

+    htl"""$( htl"$( htl"Hello" )" )"""
+    #-> ERROR: LoadError: Base.Meta.ParseError⋮

 ## Edge Cases & Regression Tests

 Escaped strings should just pass-though.